How To Start Your Blog (Episode 2 – Blogging 101 Series)

 But, how can I come up with what to write for my blog?

-That is easy.
+That is easy (well, probably not for some).
 You need to plan ahead on what you like to write.
 I have discussed that on my previous blogging tip post, “A Basic Technique On How To Write And Always Update A Blog“.

 If you can bring with you a blogging notebook, or I am guessing you have the notes app on your smartphone, you can jot down your ideas while you were traveling or working or eating.
 If you can see things along the way, you can think of many things to write about for your blog.